 Regular toolbox talks are an opportunity to bring together the team of workers to discuss safety requirements.
 Familiarisation with site safety is particularly crucial for less-experienced workers.
 When delivering safety toolbox talks, it is vital to consider the training delivery because it has a direct influence on its effectiveness.

 For this article, we review research that compared the impact of delivering toolbox talks with and without questions and answers from the group.
 The study tested changes in the levels of safety knowledge and workplace safety climate.
 The results show that safety knowledge retention increases when we include narratives, discussion and questions in toolbox talks.
 For less-experienced workers, they are particularly impactful.
 However, the results also show that there is no significant change in workplace safety climate when we train using toolbox talks.

-Toolbox talks are usually a brief update of the safety topic of the day, of any changes to site conditions and any safety concerns.
+Toolbox talks are usually a brief update of the day’s safety topic, any changes to site conditions, and any safety concerns.
 Generally, we hold toolbox talks on-site and at the beginning of each working week.
 However, some workplaces use toolbox talks at the beginning of every shift.

 - Is it beneficial to use images in toolbox talks to provide examples of safety concerns?

 - Is the short burst training delivery more likely to embed safety knowledge?